 Although this Moss Carder Bumblebee (Bombus Muscorum) all-ginger species is rare, it is widespread throughout the United Kingdom, but, it shows itself more commonly around coastal regions in the south, north and west.

-Each of the three castes (workers, males and queens) display a bright ginger thorax and lighter ginger (sometimes even a cream tone) on their abdomen.
-Those who have recently emergently will have a yellow tint to their abdomen colour.
+Each of the three castes (workers, males and queens) displays a bright ginger thorax and lighter ginger (sometimes even a cream tone) on their abdomen.
+Those who have recently emerged will have a yellow tint to their abdomen colour.
 You will notice that their hair is reminiscent of velvet since it is so short and tightly compacted.

-To determine the males from the workers and queens, you should take a look at their face.
+To determine the male Moss Carder Bee from the workers and queens, you should take a look at their faces.
 If they are male, they will have white hairs here.

 Due to the above, the three of them are easy to separate from the other UK species of bumblebees.
 However, the Great yellow bumblebee (Bombus distinguendus) and Field cuckoo bumblebee (Bombus campestris) can be a single colour all over but, since these are yellow, it is uncomplicated to distinguish them.